-A successful completion of the bachelor’s degree programme qualifies the student for admission at master’s programmes at the Academy.
-The aim of the master’s programme is to develop the student’s skills in the creation and practicing of music.
+A successful completion of the bachelor’s degree programme qualifies the student for admission to master’s programmes at the Academy.
+The aim of the master’s programme is to develop the student’s skills in the creation and practising of music.

-Within classical programme, students continue to study their principal subject, but may also supplement the studies with one theoretic or management subject, turning the studies into a double-subject program and thus choosing whether to become a practicing musician or music teacher.
+Within the classical programme, students continue to study their principal subject, but may also supplement the studies with one theoretic or management subject, turning the studies into a double-subject program and thus choosing whether to become a practising musician or music teacher.

 The MMus (Orchestral Musician) degree course at The Royal Academy of Music, Aarhus, is a 2-year course during which students acquire specialist knowledge, skills, and qualifications to become musicians at the highest level and distinctive music business entrepreneurs.

 The course structure has a constant focus on main instrument tuition, and the main study area also comprises Chamber Music which is concluded after the second semester and teaches the student to use his/her instrumental skills in cooperation and communication between musicians.
 The Entrepreneurial Studies subject is concluded after the 3rd semester and provides the student with relevant tools for administering his/her artistic qualities through e.g. self-management and entrepreneurial skills.

 The Orchestral Musician degree course concludes with a student-defined master's project which is based on student interests and needs and also constitutes their specialisation in the field.